 The Bulgarian is a Wilson sponsored player and endorsed the Wilson Pro Staff 97S for a couple of seasons.

-However, while his racquet was carrying the 97S paint, it was vastly different from the retail model it was impersonating.
+However, while his racquet was carrying the 97S paint, it was vastly different from the impersonating retail model.

 This particular Pro Stock model is a 93″ frame and has never been available for retail.

-You can see the specs of Dimitrov's match used racquet compared to the Pro Staff 97S it was painted as:
+You can see the specs of Dimitrov's match used racquet compared to the Pro Staff 97S Wilson painted it as: